- Until XV century: Forests are collective property which each one may use for their needs with little exceptions. Intensive deforestation.

 - 06/13/2013: Reform Party Minister of Environment, Keit Pentus-Rosimannus, promotes Andres Talijärv to the post of General Secretary of the Ministry of the Environment.

-- In 2015 a new amendment will go into works, which aims at further easing of logging restrictions, also lowering the rotation age of stands (originally *all* stands, later just spruce stands.
+- In 2015 a new amendment goes into works, which aims at further easing of logging restrictions, also lowering the rotation age of stands (originally *all* stands, later just spruce stands.
 It is worth mentioning that spruce is the most valuable, and most overlogged tree of Estonian forests.

 - 4/30/2015: Village in trouble with the smoke from the Baltics’ most modern pellet factory, Rein Raudvere, Maaleht.
 Back in 2014, the Osula Graanul pellet mill was erected in Osula, Southern Estonia, without an Environmental Assessment nor a spatial plan, which were instead committed post factum http://maaleht.delfi.ee/news/maaleht/uudised/kula-on-hadas-baltimaade-moodsaima-pelletitehase-tossuga?id=71344943